 The human body develops most tissue types during fetal development, in a mother’s uterus.
-Yet one only tissue develops after birth: the mammary gland.
+Yet only one tissue develops after birth: the mammary gland.
 This milk-producing organ, a defining characteristic of mammals, is also the site of one of the most common cancers, breast cancer, which affects roughly one in eight women in the United States over the course of their lifetime.

 Cancer cells can commandeer molecular pathways used in normal physiological functions to wreak havoc in the body.
 That is why Rumela Chakrabarti, an assistant professor of biomedical sciences in Penn’s School of Veterinary Medicine, pays close attention to the molecular mechanisms at work in the mammary gland.